 Brewed Jasmine Tea Kombucha (recipe below)

 (Omit the lavender if you don’t like the taste.
 It can be strong for some folks)

-Bring water to a boil in a small sauce pan.
+Bring water to a boil in a small saucepan.
 Remove from heat and add the sugar and flowers.
-Stir to dissove sugar let stand for 20 minutes to infuse the sugar water with flowers.
-Wash and roughy chop the peaches.
+Stir to dissolve sugar let stand for 20 minutes to infuse the sugar water with flowers.
+Wash and roughly chop the peaches.
 No need to peel.
 Strain the flowers and pour the infused sugar water over the fruit.
 Add the lemon juice and stir to combine.
 Let stand for 10 minutes

 Work in batches, puree the peaches with the sugar water in a blender.
 Strain the pulp into a bowl squeezing as much out as possible.
 You should end up with about 1 -2 cups of juice.